ziscky/doom/README.md

  1. Linux amd64

 ### Getting Started
-` Note: Works by reading the proc pseudo fs so you may need to run the cmds as root `
+` Works by reading the proc pseudo fs so you may need to run the cmds as root `
 ` Also make sure the package: procps-ng is installed.(provides ps|pgrep etc)`

 Help: `doom`
 Rank all PIDs by best OOM score: ` doom best `
 Rank all PIDs by worst OOM score: ` doom worst `